 \end{definition} For a set $\Phi$ of formulas, we write $M,s\vDash\Phi$ if $M,s \vDash \phi$ for all $\phi \in \Phi$.
 We say that $\Phi$ \emph{entails} $\psi$, written $\Phi \vDash \psi$, if for all models $M$ and states $s$ on $M$: $M,s \vDash \Phi$ implies $M,s\vDash \psi$.
 We also write simply $\phi_1,\dots,\phi_n\vDash\psi$ for $\{\phi_1,\dots,\phi_n\}\vDash\psi$, and $\Phi,\phi\vDash \psi$ for $\Phi\cup\{\phi\}\vDash \psi$.
 We write $\vDash\phi$ for $\emptyset \vDash \phi$ and in this case say that $\phi$ is \emph{valid}.
 If both $\phi\vDash\psi$ and $\psi\vDash\phi$, then we write $\phi\equiv\psi$ and say that $\phi$ and $\psi$ are \emph{equivalent}.
 If both $\phi \equiv \psi$ and $\lnot \phi \equiv \lnot \psi$, then $\phi$ and $\psi$ are said to be \emph{strongly equivalent}, written $\phi \equivclosed \psi$.

 The box modality $\Bo$ is defined as the dual of the diamond: $\Box \phi:=\lnot \Di\lnot \phi$; the resulting support/antisupport clauses are:

-We also define a \emph{weak contradiction} $\bot:=p \land \bnot p$ (for some fixed $p$), a \emph{strong contradiction} $\Bot:=\bot \land \NE$, and a \emph{strong tautology} $\Top:=p\lor \lnot p$.
-Clearly, the weak contradiction is supported only in the empty state, the strong contradiction in no state, and the strong tautology in all states.
-The atom $\NE$ (supported in all non-empty states) can also be viewed as the \emph{weak tautology} $\top$; accordingly, we let $\top:=\NE$.
+We refer to the atom $\bot$ as the \emph{weak contradiction}.
+The original syntax for \BSML in \cite{aloni2022} does not include $\bot$, but rather defines it as $\bot:=p\land \lnot p$ for some fixed $p$.
+Including $\bot$ in our syntax allows us to simplify parts of our exposition.
+We also define the \emph{strong contradiction} $\Bot:=\bot \land \NE$, and the \emph{strong tautology} $\Top:=\lnot \bot$.
+The weak contradiction is supported only in the empty state, the strong contradiction in no state, and the strong tautology in all states.
+The atom $\NE$ (supported in all nonempty states) can also be viewed as the \emph{weak tautology} $\top$; accordingly, we let $\top:=\NE$.
 Note that we have the following equivalences:

-These contradictions and tautologies also interpret the empty disjunctions and conjunction:
+We use these contradictions and tautologies to interpret the empty disjunctions and conjunction: